reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_01.md

 #### Task 1.2: Create a workspace

-Here, you create a Fabric workspace.
-The workspace contains all the items needed for this lakehouse tutorial, which includes lakehouse, dataflows, Data Factory pipelines, the notebooks, Power BI datasets, and reports.

 1. Copy the **microsoft fabric homepage link**, and open this link inside the VM in a new tab:

    ```